JulienPalard/pomme/README.md

-# Traduit un word point fr
+# TUW: Traduit Un Word

-https://tuw.fr is a technical translation service.

 To run it, use the following scripts, in that precise order: